Xeylou/firstJavaMinigame/README.md

 # firstJavaMinigame
-my first java minigame based on a python training project its my first truly first project in java
+my first java minigame based on a python training project\n its my first truly first project in java

 i was inspired by an existing python course project: